 Now open wide! 🙂

-More One Pot Meals you need in your life:
+More one pot pasta recipes that you need in your life!

 Recipe by Flavor the Moments.

 Serving Size: 1 serving

 Amount Per Serving: Calories: 377 Total Fat: 26g Saturated Fat: 15g Trans Fat: 1g Unsaturated Fat: 8g Cholesterol: 72mg Sodium: 439mg Carbohydrates: 18g Fiber: 1g Sugar: 4g Protein: 18g